-The reason cycles back to the unperceived inferiority of online over offline communication; that is, the prevalence of online bridging, weak, ties of relationship which are easier to form, maintain, and reconstruct.
-Considering the concurrent presence of outlier bonding, strong, ties deriving from either offline transposition or weakening of the benefits of offline identities (Filiposka et al., 2017), online engagement negatively impacts an individual’s happiness and increases marginalization due to age, race, relationship status, or income (Forthman et al., 2021).
-In fact, while weak ties can benefit individuals by increasing perceived connectedness, as already discussed, the lack of a real output of social capital (i.e., trustworthy social nets, emotional support, physical aid etc.; Lee & Lee, 2010; Vacchiano & Bolano, 2021) creates a sense of disengagement that is not rationalized as a consequence of online presence, but as a deficiency of the latter (Kim, 2017; Pittman, 2018).
-In other words, the more lonely, unhealthy, or unwell a person feels while using social media, or other online communication apps, to reduce their discomfort, the less they will attribute this discomfort to this use.

-H3: Loneliness has a significant negative relationship with perceived emotional happiness.

-H3b: Online interaction significantly reduces the negative relationship between perceived emotional happiness and loneliness, but only at high levels of loneliness.

 Is all Engagement Created Equal

-We can see then how contradictory the area of online communication study can be, and how the position of loneliness and social isolation within the effect of increasing or decreasing wellbeing, health, and civic engagement can change depending on its analytical definition, subjective existing networks, and established level of societal belonging.
-A further driver of study being the assumed roadway of influence that each type of relationship has on another.
-In fact, Kaufman, Rodriguez, Walsh, Shafranske and Harrell (2022) found that the influence of intimate relationships on wellbeing may potentially mask the beneficial effect of weaker peer relationships, as they become only significant with higher detachments from partners and family (Figure 3).
-An explanation for this is the change in the interpretative importance of the relationship itself, as the satisfaction of personal needs of connection and effectiveness (Demir et al., 2013; Demir & Davidson, 2013) occurs at all levels of intimacy, yet changes relevance depending on context (Demir, 2009).
+Thus, the area of online communication is not as straightforward as it may seem: the position of physical and emotional loneliness within the effect of increasing or decreasing wellbeing, health, and civic engagement can change depending on its analytical definition, subjective existing networks, and established level of societal belonging.
+Even the interactivity of social networks can cause significant confounding when analyzing the role of weaker peer relationships on wellness.
+In fact, Kaufman, Rodriguez, Walsh, Shafranske and Harrell (2022) found that the influence of intimate relationships on wellbeing may potentially mask the beneficial effect of online ties, as they become only significant when individuals feel more detached from partners and family (Figure 3).
+The change in the subjective importance of the relationship itself explains why this occurs, since satisfying one needs for connecting with people (Demir et al., 2013; Demir & Davidson, 2013) occurs at all levels of intimacy, but becomes more valuable with a preexisting appreciation of the ones we interact with (Demir, 2009).

 A final note is then provided by High and Colleagues (2022), whose meta-analytical work on online communication and wellbeing represents the fundamental basis of this paper.
-In fact, it is claimed that the main reason behind the contradictory reports on the positive versus negative effects of social media may come from differences in perspective between communication-based and psychology-based research; thus, a difference in focus between devices and users.
-Meier and Reinecke (2021) further elaborate that current research lacks on intercommunicative pattern analysis, with a heavier concentration on message influx count and a significant omission on message content aggregation.
-For example, studying political ideology extremism within online forums by counting engagement instead of intent could miscategorize those that wish to engage for the sake of discussion and not to instill their support for the ideology itself.
+In fact, the main reason behind the contradictory reports on the positive versus negative effects of social media may come from differences in perspective between communication-based and psychology-based research; thus, they identify a bias in both study methods and measures.
+Meier and Reinecke (2021) further elaborate this point by reporting that current research lacks on pattern analysis of internal communication (within social network) compared to external communication (across social networks), with a greater focus being given to straightforward counts of messaging and social interaction streams.
+To be clear, omitting context and individual patterns of interaction can cause severe bias in the study of online and civic engagement.
+For example, studying political ideology extremism within online forums by counting engagement instead of intent could miscategorize those that just wish to participate for the sake of discussion, or want to see what is going on, with individuals that do support the relevant ideology.